-To grow edible plants successfully you need 10 hours or more of daylight (except for sprouts and micro greens).
+To grow edible plants successfully you need around 12 hours of daylight (except for sprouts and microgreens).
 It does not have to be all sunshine, but it has to be a bright light.
 A plant will not die if it does not get the light needed, but it will not grow much either.
 Additional light for an indoor edible window garden may be needed.

 Growing an indoor edible window garden with natural light

 Natural daylight is the best light for plants.
-It is hard to imitate real sunshine with electric light bulbs and in many cases it is not needed.
+It is hard to simulate real sunshine with electric light bulbs.

-- Plant early in the season.
-Plant your plants in late summer to early fall/autumn so that by the time the short winter days come, the plant has reached maturity.
-For example your kitchen indoor herb garden can look beautiful and even provide you with some harvest all winter when established before the days have become too short for growth.
+Plant your plants in mid to late summer so that by the time the short winter days come, the plant has reached maturity.
+For example, Chinese kale produces new sprouts for months if we get them established before the days get too short for much growth.

 What are those short days?
 If you live farther away from the equator, winter days will get very short.
-Those are the below 10 hour days.
-From October 28 till February 14 our daylight is less than 10 hours.
+Those are below 10 hour days.
+From October 28 till February 14 the daylight in our area is less than 10 hours.
 Calculate your area’s “below 10 hour days” here.

 Here is a picture comparison of some plants in the winter.
 In two months there was no growth worth talking about.
-These plants were in a cooler location (we will talk about growing temperature in a later post) at a large south-facing windows with no additional light.
+These plants were in a cooler location (we talk about temperature in this post) at large south-facing windows with no additional light.
 The plants look healthy and as soon as the days will get longer and the temperature warmer, they will take off.

 Growing an indoor edible window garden with additional grow light

 The combination of a bright sunny window and additional light for an indoor edible garden is your best choice.
-The supplemental grow light plus the sun hours will make your indoor growing successful.
-You can even grow fruit like tomatoes, peppers and cucumbers at a sunny window with an additional grow light for 12 -14 hours.
+The supplemental grow light plus the sun hours will make your indoor growth successful.
+You can even grow fruit like tomatoes, peppers, and cucumbers at a sunny window with an additional grow light.